 If you ask the average person to describe a telescope, they will probably be thinking of a refractor telescope.
 Why?
 Because it’s by far the most classic-looking type of telescope.
 Think about George Washington, at the height of the American Revolution, looking through his spyglass telescope to monitor the movements of British troops – this is a classic example of a refracting telescope.

-The refracting telescope was invented in 1609 by Galileo Galilei.
-Its design is really pretty straightforward: A refractor is made of a long optical tube with a glass lens at the main opening.
+The refracting telescope was most likely invented in the mid-1500’s by Leonard Digges (although Galileo Galilei is often credited as the inventor of the telescope).
+Its design is really pretty straightforward: A refractor is made of a long optical tube with a convex glass lens at the main opening.
 The light enters the telescope through this lens, then exits the telescope through the eyepiece for viewing.

 That’s pretty much it.
 It’s simple, elegant, and easy to understand.

 The glass lens “refracts” (or bends) the light so that it reaches a focal point.
 The size of the lens (known as the telescope’s “objective”) determines the amount of light the telescope can collect.
 (This is also referred to as the telescope’s “aperture”.)
 The focal length of the telescope, divided by the focal length of the eyepiece, determines the amount of magnification.
 The focal length also determines the field of view.
 (A shorter focal length provides a wider field of view, measured in degrees.)

 Refractors come in many varieties – and they can be optimized for a variety of usage scenarios including astrophotography, research, and visual astronomy.